Zitronenjoghurt/lemon-mbl/README.md

 advantage/disadvantage against certain elemental types.
 This creates an additional layer of complexity since now, if a slime is of elemental type frost and frost has advantage against fire-based actions, the previous fire weakness of the slime will be evened out.

+# Story / Lore

+Work in progress.
+I'll continuously extend on those ideas, it's probably a bit random but might help to give a bit of context to this little "game".
+Inspirations are Persona, Pokemon and Mob Psycho.

+## The Veil

+The Veil is a ubiquitous field of energy that exists independent of the physical world.
+Because of some kind of imbalance, veil energy infiltrates the physical world where it's able to focus into so called 'Veil Nodes' which manifest into different kinds of monsters.
+Veil Nodes can pose a significant threat to humans as they are uncontrollable and unpredictable.

+## Veil Users

+Veil users have the innate ability to control veil energy.
+Perhaps there will be some kind of way to capture and manipulate Veil Nodes to fight for them.